 - Envato, and not the author of the item, is responsible for determining, collecting and remitting VAT for all Envato Market purchases for EU customers (Regardless of where the seller is located).
 Your invoice will show Envato as the supplier on record for VAT purposes.

 - Value Added Tax (VAT) charged to buyers will be remitted by Envato to the EU via our VAT MOSS in the UK.
-Envato’s VAT number is EU826409867.
+As at 1st October 2019, Envato’s VAT number has changed.
+Our new VAT number is EU372009975.
+Prior to 1st October 2019 Envato’s VAT number was EU826409867.

 When a buyer is from an EU country and has provided a valid EU VAT Number, no additional tax will be collected.
 You will receive an invoice that shows that the Reverse Charge Mechanism must be used to account for the EU VAT on that transaction.